 PEIR Mitigation Measure M-AQ-7: Construction Emissions Minimization Plan for Health Risks and Hazards requires projects proposing construction in areas of poor air quality to maintain and operate construction equipment so as to minimize exhaust emissions of particulates and other pollutants.
 PEIR Mitigation Measure M-AQ-7 requires, among other things, diesel equipment to meet a minimum performance standard (all engines greater than 25 horsepower must meet Tier 2 emissions standards and be equipped with a Level 3-verified diesel emissions control strategy).
-The project site is located within an APEZ, and construction activities from the proposed project would result in DPM and other TACs from equipment exhaust, construction-related vehicular activity, and construction worker automobile trips.
-Construction would last approximately 35 months, and diesel-generating equipment would be required for the duration of the project's construction phase.
-As a result, the proposed project's temporary and variable construction activities would result in short-term emissions of DPM and other TACs that would add emissions to areas already adversely affected by poor air quality.
-Therefore, PEIR Mitigation Measure M-AQ-7 is applicable to the proposed project and is discussed under Project Mitigation Measure 5 within the Mitigation Measures section below.
-Implementation of this mitigation measure would result in less-than-significant air quality impacts from construction vehicles and equipment.
+Construction activities from the proposed project would result in DPM and other TACs from equipment exhaust, construction-related vehicular activity, and construction worker automobile trips.
+Construction would last approximately 18 months, and diesel-generating equipment would be required for the duration of the project's construction phase.
+As a result, the proposed project's temporary and variable construction activities would result in short-term emissions of DPM and other TACs that would add emissions to area.
+However, since the project site is not located in an area already adversely affected by poor air quality, these short-term emissions would result in less-than-significant air quality impacts from construction vehicles and equipment.
+Therefore, PEIR Mitigation Measure M-AQ-7 is not applicable to the proposed project.